 Java which you learned in the first course falls under object-oriented paradigm (OOP).
 In OOP, the main idea is to construct classes that are instantiated to objects that can communicate (i.e. send signals, call methods) with each other.
-The emphasis in OOP is on creating abstract data types.
-These are new classes implementing behaviour required for solving the problem.
-One of the main advantages of OOP is that the abstract data types can have their implementation details hidden (as private or protected).
+The emphasis in OOP is on creating new classes implementing behaviour required for solving the problem.
+One of the main advantages of OOP is that the classes can have their implementation details hidden (as private or protected).
 This allows to control the immense complexities inherent in programming through data hiding, which is an invaluable mechanism especially when more than one programmer are working on the same problem.
 For example, consider the following class: